TL;DR

 Approval workflow with ERP integration, conditional routing, and audit trail |

-Basic form with a one-step approval via email |
+Basic form with one-step email approval |

 |